 The municipal institutional assessment is an extension of the readiness assessment, and focuses on the areas that the readiness assessment highlights as needing more attention.
-It is also feeds into the situation analysis, but is done first.
+It is also feeds into the Situation Analysis, but is done first.

-One key outcome of this subphase is an understanding of the capacity that exists and is needed to execute a CDS.
-Capacity relates to both the human resources in place (how the organizations are staffed) and their competencies to do the work.
+One key outcome of this sub-phase is an understanding of the capacity that exists and is needed to execute a CDS.
+Capacity relates to both the human resources in place (how the organisations are staffed) and their competencies to do the work.

-Subphase 1.2, Step 1: Take stock of existing planning processes in government strategies in place, if any.
+Sub-phase 1.2, Step 1: Take stock of existing planning processes in government

+The SC, CDS team (and consultant) will take stock of planning processes and activities the local government departments are undertaking, as well as strategies in place, if any.
 It is important to be clear on ongoing initiatives.

-The strategic coordinator and CDS team (and consultant) will take stock of planning processes and activities the local government departments are undertaking, as well as

-Subphase 1.2, Step 2: Analyse the institutional environment and mandates of local government
+Sub-phase 1.2, Step 2: Analyse the institutional environment and mandates of local government

-In this step, the team will look closely at the political environment, legal framework and existing policies that will influence the CDS preparation and execution process.
-In addition, the team will analyse mandates of the levels and units of government.
+In this step, the team will look closely at the political environment, legal framework and policies that exist and will influence the CDS preparation and execution process.
+In addition, they will analyse mandates of the levels and units of government.
 They will ascertain gaps in the legal frames and policies, as well as between the current mandates and the future mandates required for the execution of a CDS.

-Subphase 1.2, Step 3: Analyse government structures, processes and capacities structure and staffing of departments, in relations to the tasks being (and to be) undertaken, and any existing policies on capacity development.
+Sub-phase 1.2, Step 3: Analyse government structures, processes and capacities

+The team will analyse the government structure and ongoing processes.
+They will then look at the current structure and staffing of departments, in relations to the tasks being (and to be) undertaken, and any existing policies on capacity development.